Act Quickly! Here is how to remove spray paint without damaging your things:

 Most spray paints are oil-based.
 Remember, ‘like-dissolves-like” from school?
 Try different oils.
 Let soak and remove with water pressure or stiff brush.

 The main solvent for most spray paints is either paint thinner, lacquer thinner, or acetone.
-These are very flammable: keep out of reach of children and do not breathe the fumes: (remember the best respirator is under $20 or so).*
+These are very flammable: keep out of reach of children and do not breathe the fumes: (remember the best respirator is not expensive and a life-saver).*

 Acetone: Found in some nail polish removers.
 It cleans so many things.
 Keep it around away from the kids).
 We clean our electric saw blades and much more.
 Drip a little on a coarse rag and apply to the paint that way.
 It evaporates so quickly that you will have to keep wetting it.
 Wear a respirator!